bravetto/bridge/docs/VIRAL_META_STRATEGY.md

 ### **DO's**
 - ✅ Lead with emotional impact ("Mental age 15")
 - ✅ Use authority figures (Tony Dungy)
-- ✅ Create urgency (July 28th deadline)
+- ✅ Create urgency (August 25th, 2025 deadline)
 - ✅ Make it personal ("What if your son...")
 - ✅ Include specific facts (25 vs 5-7 years)